axwaizee7/JavaLab/README.md

 ---

 12. b.
 Write a java program by defining a class Rectangle with 2 methods getdata() and rectArea() and instantiate with an object to find area of a Rectangle. _(Feb 21)_

+---

+13. a.
+Write a java program to define a class Rectangle to calculate area of a rectangle and use constructor. _(Feb 23)_